-Could the government's new superannuation downsizer incentive benefit you?
+Could the government's superannuation downsizer incentive benefit you?

 If you’re nearing retirement or are simply planning for the future, downsizing from the family home may become an option for consideration.

 Part of this consideration should include research into tax penalties following the sale of your home, and how this will affect your pension entitlement when you come of age.
-In May 2021, the outgoing government announced an incentive (which is supported by the new Labor Government) for Australians to downsize from their family home.
+The government has recently introduced an incentive for Australians to downsize from their family home.
 Providing short-term gains for existing retirees and long-term gains for couples with an age gap.

 Learn how this could benefit you.

-Currently, only people aged 65 and over can make a downsizer contribution towards their personal superannuation.
+People aged 55 and over can now make a downsizer contribution towards their personal superannuation.
 This can be up to $300,000 from the sale (or part sale) of their home.

-- To qualify you must be aged 65 or over.
+- To qualify you must be 55 years or older from 1 January 2023.

 - You need to have owned your home for at least 10 years.